 Learning District History

 Washington, D.C. is flooded by tourists every year who want to see the Washington Monument, the White House, and other historical attractions.
-The district’s connection to the past runs deep, however, and you can learn plenty about the nation’s history from lesser known attractions.
+The district’s connection to the past runs deep, however, and you can learn plenty about the nation’s history from lesser-known attractions.
 The Heurich House Museum just south of Dupont Circle is a former 19th-century brewery that now hosts tours and beer tastings.
 Free public tours of what is known as the Brewmaster’s Castle are available Thursdays through Saturdays, while the Castle Garden is open each weekday.

 For a quieter outing, the National Bonsai Museum in northeast Washington gathers hundreds of the tiny trees into a serene setting.
 You can learn about the museum’s oldest tree, which was first planted in 1625 and survived the bombing of Japan during World War II.
 There are also exhibits on bonsai art, Chinese rock penjing art, and trees native to North America.
 The museum is a free place to get away from the hustle and bustle of the district.

-Visiting D.C.
-Festivals
+D.C.
+Parking For Festivals

 The festival season in Washington, D.C. provides a glimpse into the district’s cultural and natural attractions.
 You have the world at your fingertips from spring through fall thanks to a full festival schedule.
 The Arbor Day Festival in Oxon Run Park celebrates the district’s parks every April.
 This free festival in southeast Washington attracts visitors of all ages with birdhouse building, bike rides, tree climbing, and music.